 Christian was elected mayor of Sault Ste.
 Marie in 2014 municipal election and subsequently re-elected in the 2018 municipal election.
 Born and raised in Sault Ste.
-Marie, he and his wife Kyleigh are the proud parents of two girls, Isla and Chloe.
+Marie, he and his wife Kyleigh are the proud parents of three girls: Isla, Chloe and Alice.

 Christian’s most gratifying accomplishments to date are rooted in public service; committing his time, energy and skills to worthwhile organizations and causes where he can help make a real, positive difference in both his community and the lives of others.
 He has been actively involved with a long list of local organizations, volunteering his time and expertise with groups such as Habitat for Humanity Sault Ste.
 Marie, the United Way Fundraising Cabinet, Big Brothers of Sault Ste.
 Marie, Thrive Child Development Centre, the Sault Youth Association, the Rotary Club of Sault Ste.
 Marie, Soo Pee Wee, the Sault Ste.
 Marie Chamber of Commerce and the Algoma District Law Association.
 As Vice-Chair of the Algoma Nurse Practitioner-Led Clinic, Christian was proud to assist in an effort that has improved health care services in Sault Ste.
 Marie.

 He attended St. Mary’s College high school and then proceeded to complete his Bachelor of Art (Honours) at the University of Waterloo.
 In 1998, Christian was elected as the President of the University of Waterloo’s Federation of Students.
 In this leadership role, he was responsible for the operation of the student union, which had a $4 million operating budget.
 He represented the university’s 17,000 students at the federal, provincial and municipal levels of government.